c4arl0s/9CentralizedWorkflows/README.md

    49baa6e..450182a  master -> master
 ```

-After merging into **master** as we normally would, **git push** updates the central repository's master branch to reflect our **local master**.
-From our perspective, the **push** can be visualized as the following:
+After merging into master as we normally would, git push updates the central repository's master branch to reflect our local master.
+From our perspective, the push can be visualized as the following:

 ![Screen Shot 2020-06-15 at 10 57 16](https://user-images.githubusercontent.com/24994818/84679499-fee79880-aef6-11ea-9d3e-0acd0bc7211e.png)

-Note that this accomplishes the exact same thing as going into the central repository and doing a **fetch/fast-forward** merge, except **git push** allows us to do everything from inside my git repository.
+Note that this accomplishes the exact same thing as going into the central repository and doing a fetch/fast-forward merge, except git push allows us to do everything from inside my git repository.
 We will see some other convenient features of this command later in the module.

 # 	* [Update CSS Styles (Mary)](https://github.com/c4arl0s/9CentralizedWorkflowsRysGitTutorial#9-centralized-workflows-rysgit-tutorial---content)

-Next, let's pretend to be Mary again and add some CSS formatting (she is our graphic designer, after all)
+Next, let's pretend to be Mary again and add some CSS formatting (she is our graphic designer, after all).

 ```console
 Mon Jun 15 ~/iOS/RysGitTutorialRepository